yarko/ko-flask/README.rst

 Overview
 ========

-Set up a MVVC framework for processing large (think IRS-1040-ish) forms for projects, with minimal editing.
+Set up a MVVM-ish framework for processing large (think IRS-1040-ish) forms for projects, with minimal editing.

-The idea / motivation between trying this with an MVVC is that it is essentially a light  client-server configuration, the idea being to communicate the json form of the data model from server to client, and have the client "just lay out" the entry, and deal with the data-binding.
+The idea / motivation between trying this with an MVVM is that it is essentially a light  client-server configuration, the idea being to communicate the json form of the data model from server to client, and have the client "just lay out" the entry, and deal with the data-binding.